MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/errors-and-warnings.md

 }
 ```

-You should carefully review all messages logged to the [Change logs and Text logs](./change-and-text-logs.md).
+You should carefully review all messages logged to the change logs and Text logs.